 Benefits Provided - The plan provides medical and prescription drug benefits for retirees.
 Benefits are provided by a self-insured plan through the Texas Association of Counties Health and Employee Benefits Pool for the medical plan under age 65.
 The Medicare Supplement is underwritten by Hartford Life & Accident Insurance Company.
 A Medicare supplement is available for Medicare eligible retirees with the District.
 The retiree is responsible for paying any additional costs for dependent coverage elected.

-Notes to the Financial Statements For the Year Ended December 31, 2023
+For the Year Ended December 31, 2024

 NOTE 10.
 POSTEMPLOYMENT BENEFITS OTHER THAN PENSIONS (OPEB) - Continued